DBSCAN-Style Spatial Grouping in DuckDB

 GROUP BY cell_x, cell_y;

--- 2. Quantify cell distribution & noise ratio
+-- 2. Quantify cell distribution and the noise ratio before deploying.

 SELECT